90michaeltran/dotfiles/README.md

 Move to the home directory and open `.vimrc` with vim.

 Run the command `PlugInstall` (More information can be found at https://github.com/junegunn/vim-plug)

+## Visual Studio Code
+After installing Visual Studio Code, open the `keybindings.json` and replace the contents with those defined in `../dotfiles/vscode/keybindings.json`